 Rio de Janeiro is the most beautiful city of Brazil, surrounded by lovely hills and beaches.
-Many people travel to the city for its famous beaches like Copacabana and Ipanema.
-In addition, the most stunning view of Rio and Guanabara Bay can be seen from the top of the Sugar Loaf Mountain.
+Many people travel to Rio de Janeiro for its famous beaches like Copacabana and Ipanema.
+In addition to this, the most stunning view of Rio de Janeiro and Guanabara Bay can be seen from the top of the Sugar Loaf Mountain.

 In this beautiful city, one needs to be concerned about safety especially whilst travelling on foot.
 It is necessary to take precautions whilst walking in crowded areas, as due to the poverty in the surrounding areas of the city, the crime rate is quite high.
 It is always good to keep valuable items, passport and additional cash in the hotel safe.

-Avoid travelling alone and if possible take local friends along with you while roaming on the streets, especially at night.
+- Avoid travelling alone and if possible take local friends along with you while roaming on the streets, especially at night.

-It is advisable to avoid unnecessary exposure of valuable and expensive items in crowded areas.
+- It is advisable to avoid unnecessary exposure of valuable and expensive items in crowded areas.
 Do not carry valuable items like cameras, branded watches, credit cards and try to dress like a local Brazilian.

-At night it is not wise to travel in public transportation, a safer option is to call a taxi, and areas like subway stations should be avoided.
+- At night it is not wise to travel in public transportation, a safer option is to call a taxi, and areas like subway stations should be avoided.

 - Do not leave any luggage unattended in a crowded area and/or famous tourist areas.

-For security reasons, it is good to take out money from ATM machines that are placed inside buildings, banks or shopping centres.
+- For security reasons, it is good to take out money from ATM machines that are placed inside buildings, banks or shopping centres.

-Try to keep a distance and be aware of gang warfare, favelas, pickpockets and bag snatchers.
+- Try to keep a distance and be aware of gang warfare, favelas, pickpockets and bag snatchers.

-It is always safer to visit city centers and famous tourist attractions in the daytime and dangerous areas should be avoided at night.
+- It is always safer to visit city centers and famous tourist attractions in the daytime and dangerous areas should be avoided at night.

 Generally, Tipping is not compulsory and also not expected from the local people.
 Service charges (around 10 %) are added to hotel or restaurant bills at the end.
 Additional tips can be given just to appreciate good service or to round up the bill to a whole number.
 Also, it is not obligatory to give tips to the taxi drivers.
 However, taxi drivers round up the fare as a tip for their services.
 Special or radio taxis do not use typical taximeters and always charge more than the original amount.